krb5/krb5/doc/rst_source/krb_build/doing_build.rst

     * Configure and build Kerberos with Tcl support.
 Tcl is used to drive the test suite.
       This often means passing *--with-tcl* to configure to tell it the location of the Tcl configuration script.
 (See :ref:`options2configure`.)
-    * You have to run *make install* before running *make check*, or the test suite will often pick up the installed version of Kerberos rather than the newly built one.
+    * On some operating systems, you have to run *make install* before running *make check*, or the test suite will pick up installed versions of Kerberos libraries rather than the newly built ones.
       You can install into a prefix that isn't in the system library search path, though.
-      Alternatively, you can run *make fake-install* ( need more info).
+Alternatively, you can configure with *--disable-rpath*, which renders the build tree less suitable for installation, but allows testing without interference from previously installed libraries.
     * In order to test the RPC layer, the local system has to be running the *portmap* daemon and it has to be listening to the regular network interface (not just localhost).